Formula One drivers from Brazil: Notable former drivers

 Emerson Fittipaldi spent ten years in Formula One and won the Drivers' Championship in 1972 and 1974.
 The Autosport driver survey placed Fittipaldi in 12th place, one ahead of Piquet.
 Fittipaldi joined Formula One in 1970 with Lotus and achieved one victory in his first two years.
 In his third year, he won five races and the Drivers' Championship (the youngest champion ever at the time), and came second to Jackie Stewart the next year.
 Fittipaldi joined the McLaren team in 1974 and won his second title, coming runner-up the following year.
 Fittipaldi left McLaren to set up Fittipaldi Automotive alongside older brother Wilson, a team financed by Copersucar, the Brazilian state-run sugar marketing company.
 They remained uncompetitive for several years with only two podiums in the next five years.
 When Copersucar withdrew their sponsorship, Fittipaldi retired from driving to focus on managing the team.
 He did so for two years before it folded in 1982, and he returned to Brazil.
 Fittipaldi returned to racing in 1984 in the American CART series.
 He won the CART championship in 1989 and the Indianapolis 500 in both 1989 and 1993.
 Fittipaldi retired from racing for the second and final time in 1996, after being injured in a first-lap wreck during a CART race at Michigan International Speedway.

 Rubens Barrichello drove in 322 Formula One races.
 At the time of his retirement, this was the record for the most races in a Formula One career.
 He finished in the top four of the drivers' championship in five consecutive seasons with Ferrari between 2000 and 2004.
 During this time Barrichello, like Massa after him, found it difficult to be the second driver to Michael Schumacher.
 He left Ferrari to join Honda and endured three tough seasons before Brawn GP bought out the team and produced a 2009 car that helped him to finish third in the championship.
 At the beginning of his career Barrichello was mentored by Ayrton Senna, and the drivers became close friends.
 Senna's death, just a year after Barrichello's debut, deeply upset the young Brazilian who had been injured in a crash at the start of the same Grand Prix weekend.
 When Barrichello won his first race six years later he was overwhelmed by the emotion of being the first Brazilian driver, since Senna, to stand atop the podium.
+As of 2023, he remains the last Brazilian to win a race.